JohnnyLawDGB/Digibyte-Address-Generator/README.md

 2. The script will generate a 24-word mnemonic and display it on the screen.

-3. The script will also generate a Bitcoin address and display it on the screen.
+3. The script will also generate a Digibyte address and display it on the screen.

 ## Contributing